Drupal vs Joomla: Which One Is the Best CMS Platform

 - Built-in performance and SEO features.

 Both Drupal and Joomla are great CMS platforms that create and manage content on websites professionally, supported with programming capabilities.
-Each one has its own significantly different features, which serves different kind of users, for different purposes.
+Each one has its own significantly different features, which serve different kinds of users, for different purposes.
 In addition to being easy to use, they also very easy to customize.
 Pre-made themes, popular plugins, extensions, you can design and choose features that best suit your needs.
 There are many practical cases that have proven this, most of them are individuals, startups, they used CMS to turn the website from a basic page to creating famous brands online.

 Now that you know what CMS is, how to make use of Drupal and Joomla, how they differ in the way of serving, you should have own comparison to find out the best match to your business demands.
 Wish you have a great choice!